-Great leaders are distinguished by a High Emotional Quotient, which includes Self-awareness, Self-management, Empathy, Relationship management, and Effective communication.
+Great leaders are distinguished by high Emotional Quotient ways to enat work, which includes Self-awareness, Self-management, Empathy, Relationship management, and Effective communication.

 In many organizations, managers and leaders take up the responsibility to keep the team engaged and focused.
 During a crisis, leaders can employ various other procedures to keep the employees motivated on track.
-Emotional quotient is a very important skill for the higher-ups to possess since it totally deals with our own as well as others’ emotions.
+EQ at workplace is a very important skill for the higher-ups to possess since it totally deals with our own as well as others’ emotions.

 “Great things never came from comfort zones.”

-They need to balance the emotional quotient between both employer and employee.
-One of the best parts of managing EQ depends on how we manage emotions in a positive and healthy way and take initiatives to follow through on commitments in order to adapt to certain situations during changing circumstances.
-You can turn your emotional quotient into positive ways with your strengths and weaknesses by having self-confidence.
+They need to balance the eq at workplace between both employer and employee.
+One of the best parts of managing high emotional quotient depends on how we manage emotions in a positive and healthy way and take initiatives to follow through on commitments in order to adapt to certain situations during changing circumstances.
+You can turn your emotional quotient at work into positive ways with your strengths and weaknesses by having self-confidence.

 It is also the ability to recognize and understand how other people are experiencing one’s emotional awareness.
 A leader can effectively develop additional social and emotional skills that will foster fruitful and effective relationships.

 This refers to the ability to regulate one’s thoughts, emotions, and behaviours effectively depending on the changes in different situations.
 It is also known as “self-control” or “self-regulation”.
 Emotions are important sources of information that tell us about ourselves and our feelings towards others.

 During stressful circumstances, it also takes us out of our comfort zone.
 They are the reason why we often get overwhelmed and lose control of ourselves.
 Self-management is the way you manage stress and stay emotionally present.